Bench-India/Bench-news/_posts/2025-10-01-bench-fellowship-2024-S4-report.md

 tags: [fellowship, bench]
 ---

-Bench Part-Time Fellowship 2024 Session three report is available to read.
+Bench Part-Time Fellowship 2024 Session four report is available to read.

 **Highlights**
 A Three Day WorkShop on